bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-experiments.md

 # EXPERIMENTS

-This examples have been taken from experiments I have been doing in the last year over online platforms like codepen and glitch.
-Take the time to read and understand the code, enjoy the beauty of generative art.
+These examples have been taken from experiments I have been working on in the last year on online platforms like Codepen and Glitch; take the time to read and understand the code.
+Enjoy the beauty of generative art!

 [CODEPEN EXAMPLES](https://codepen.io/collection/DJKJgP/)

 [GLITCH EXAMPLES](https://glitch.com/@bernatferragut)

 In the following experiments I have followed some design principles for simplicity:
-* Only the dot object
+* Only object: the dot
-* Only black and white colors
+* Only colors: black and white
-* Only transparence as accent
+* Only accent: transparency

 ## Experiment-1
-* Simple example of dots in circular motion.
+* Simple example of dots in a circular motion.
 * We can control the radius and speed of the dots with 2 sliders.
-* Open the possibility to experiment with multiple orbital trajectories.
+* Open to the possibility of experimenting with multiple orbital trajectories.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/BJAR_Z_5X)